Parkinson's disease: Intensive exercise helps ease symptoms

-- Researchers are reporting that intensive exercise can help ease symptoms of Parkinson’s disease.
+- Researchers are reporting that high intensity exercise can help ease symptoms of Parkinson’s disease.

 - Experts say the benefits are apparent in both the early and later stages of disease.